 How do I know?
-Because I run a successful online business myself, and I work every day with people who do the same.
+Because I run a fun retirement business myself, and I work every day with people who do the same.

 Stop the Rollercoaster — I Want to Get Off!

 It’s human nature to be worried about the future.
-Having been an “employee” for over 35 years, I was terrified of retirement.
+Having been an “employee” for over 35 years, I was terrified of life after retirement.
 The regular paycheck would be a thing of the past.